camunda/camunda-docs/docs/reference/bpmn-workflows/multi-instance/multi-instance.md

 ![parallel multi-instance](assets/multi-instance-parallel.png)

-## Defining the Collection to Iterate over
+## Defining the collection to iterate over

 A multi-instance activity **must** have an `inputCollection` expression that defines the collection to iterate over (e.g. `= items`).
 Usually, it [accesses a variable](/product-manuals/concepts/expressions.md#access-variables) of the workflow instance that holds the collection.
 The expression is evaluated on activating the multi-instance body.
 It must result in an `array` of any type (e.g. `["item-1", "item-2"]`).